William Adam Piper: Biography

 William Adam Piper was born on May 21, 1826, in Franklin County, Pennsylvania.
 He attended the common schools and later moved to St. Louis, Missouri.
 During the Mexican–American War, he served in Company A, Eighth Missouri Light Artillery, from June 8, 1846, to June 24, 1847.
 He moved to California in 1848 and settled in San Francisco in 1849, where he engaged in mercantile pursuits.

+Congress

 William Adam Piper was elected as a Democrat to the 44th United States Congress.
 He received only 49.06% of the vote, the opposition being divided between Iva P. Rankin running as a Republican and the independent candidate John F. Swift.
 Piper served from March 4, 1875, until March 3, 1877.
 In 1876, he was an unsuccessful candidate for re-election to the 45th United States Congress.

+Later career and death

 He continued his business activities, and he died on August 5, 1899, in San Francisco, California.

 He was interred in Odd Fellows Cemetery in San Francisco, California and re-interred at Greenlawn Memorial Park in Colma, California.